 3) Forcing Danny into a need to prove himself better than Dylan, after Dylan had earned Danny's respect in the first film, felt like a major step backwards.

-4) Woody Harrelson's portrayal of Merritt and his twin brother Chase were the distraction for the movie's tricks.
+4) Woody Harrelson's portrayal of Merritt and his twin brother Chase was the distraction for the movie's tricks.
 As much as I love Woody's work, not even his charm could make this movie's writing work.

 Overall, I would give this movie a 5 out of 10 stars.